Milan-98/Microsoft/README.md

 In this I made Microsoft Clone form my own prespective and make it compatible with every screen sizes.
-I also use technologies like tailwind in this project.
+I also used technologies like tailwind in this project.

 Day 36 Of Web Devlopment Date:-17 Dec 2022
 ## Lessons Learned